Utah Administrative Code

 (A) Failure to meet the terms of the conditions, and time frames outlined on the notice, could result in further penalty.

-(b) The Office may suspend a license for up to one year;
+(b) The Office may suspend a license for up to three years;

 (i) a human services program that has had its license suspended is prohibited from accepting new clients, and may only provide the services necessary to maintain client health and safety during their transition; and